Iran–United States relations: 1988: Iran Air Flight 655

 On July 3, 1988, during the Iran–Iraq War, the U.S. Navy's USS Vincennes mistakenly shot down Iran Air Flight 655, a civilian Airbus A300B2, killing 290 people.
 The U.S. initially claimed the aircraft was a warplane and outside the civilian air corridor, but later acknowledged the downing was an accident in a combat zone.
 Iran, however, argued it was gross negligence and sued the U.S. in the International Court of Justice, resulting in compensation for the victims' families.
 The U.S. expressed regret, calling it a tragic accident, while the Vincennes crew received military honors.

 George H. W. Bush administration 1989–1993

-Newly elected U.S. president George H. W. Bush announced a "goodwill begets goodwill" gesture in his inaugural speech on 20 January 1989.
-The Bush administration urged President of Iran Akbar Hashemi Rafsanjani to use Iran's influence in Lebanon to obtain the release of the remaining US hostages held by Hezbollah.
+Newly elected U.S. president George H. W. Bush announced a "goodwill begets goodwill" gesture in his inaugural speech on January 20, 1989.
+The Bush administration urged President of Iran Akbar Hashemi Rafsanjani to use Iran's influence in Lebanon to obtain the release of the remaining U.S. hostages held by Hezbollah.
 Bush indicated there would be a reciprocal gesture toward Iran by the United States.

 Relevant background events during the first year of Bush's administration include the ending of the Iran–Iraq War and the death of Ayatollah Khomeini.
 Khomeini believed he had a sacred duty to purge Iran of what he saw as Western corruption and moral decay, aiming to restore the country to religious purity under Islamic theocratic rule.
 Khomeini was succeeded by Ali Khamenei.

-In 1990, Iraq invaded Kuwait, which led to the Gulf War.
-The U.S. persuaded Iran to vote in favor of UN resolution 678 - which issued an ultimatum for Iraq to withdraw from Kuwait - by promising to lift its objections to a series of World Bank loans.
-The first loan, totaling $250 million, was approved just one day before the ground assault on Iraq began.
-The war ended on 28 February 1991.